Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ![Screen](./images/azdeploy.png)

 As you can see, it's running.
-Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you gonna have your Windows Virtual Machine with Visual Studio ready.
+Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you will have your Windows Virtual Machine with Visual Studio ready.

 And there we go, our deploy is Succeeded: